kunlei/klian-site-hugo/content/post/cplex/cplex-java-ilomodeler.md

 ---

 IloModeler is one of the main modeling interface defined in Cplex Concert Technology.
-It is used to create
+It is used to create the three key components of a mathematical model, that are,

 + decision variables
 + constraints
 + objective

+### Auxiliary Functions

-In addition, cplex provides lots of anxiliary functions:
+In addition, cplex provides lots of auxiliary functions:

 + constant
     + IloIntExpr	constant(int c)